The best dumbbell back exercises for a leaner and stronger body

 There are a few physique-sculpting tricks of the trade that people who know what they’re doing use to make themselves look as good as possible.
-One of those is to make sure that they work their middle shoulders by doing exercises such as lat raises.
-It gives your shoulders that appealing ‘capped’ look and increases the angle of the muscle as it joins the upper arm.
+One of those is to make sure that they work their middle shoulders by doing exercises such as dumbbell lat raises.
+They give your shoulders that appealing “capped” look and increases the angle of the muscle as it joins the upper arm.
 That angle increase, in turn, makes your upper arms look bigger, so it’s a great double win.

 Another thing that smart people do is spend at least as much time training their back as they do training their chest.
 If you do that and combine it with some sensible food choices then you’ll create that classic V-shaped torso look.
 You’ll get a narrow waist and wide shoulders.
 You’ll look stacked and you’ll look strong.
 Here’s our guide to the best dumbbell exercises for building a bigger, wider and stronger back.

 Most guys tend to focus on the muscles they can see in the mirror – their chest, shoulders, abs and biceps.
 That’s understandable, and you’re right to want to work those muscles, but if you want to look as good as possible as quick as possible, you need to work the muscles on the back of your body too.
 Here’s why: